hrithikgautham/portfolio/content/blogs/how-to-revert-merge-commit_in_git.md

 tags: [java]
 ---

-# How to revert merge commit in git?

 lets say you are in ```master``` branch. and there is one more branch called ```test```.

 ![git history](/git_history.png)